Abhishekvrshny/abhishekvrshny.github.io/_posts/2022-01-07-lazy-loading.markdown

 layout: post
 title: Lazy loading of snapshot restores and its implications on database performance
 date: 2022-01-07 00:00:00
-description: This post talks about snapshot restores in AWS and how does it impact the performance of a database
+description: This post talks about backups and snapshot restores in AWS and how does it impact the performance of a database
 absolute_image: https://user-images.githubusercontent.com/12811812/148668376-52279ec9-2b17-4d5b-a3f2-c75eeb745799.png
 ---